urin/pico-cookie/README.md

 [pico\-cookie](//github.com/urin/pico-cookie) provides the cookie object mapping to `document.cookie`.

-It is very light, 28 lines and 599 bytes on minified.

-Note that any direct operations to `document.cookie` are not mapped to the object `cookie`.
+Note that any direct operations to `document.cookie` are not reflected to the object `cookie`.

 ## Requirement